-Kirk Canada, ScD, DPT, system assistant vice president, Hendrick Health, Abilene
+Kirk Canada, ScD, DPT, chief operating officer, system vice president, Hendrick Health, Abilene

-Kirk Canada serves as System AVP for Hendrick Health where he is responsible for business development and post-acute service lines for the three hospital system.
-He began his career at Hendrick as a physical therapist before becoming Hendrick’s Director of Regional Services where he was responsible for regional business development and rural hospital relations for Hendrick’s 24 county service area.
-His dual clinical and operations background provides him a strong understanding of the relationship between hospital operations and high-quality patient care.
+Kirk Canada serves as COO for Hendrick Medical Center and Hendrick Medical Center South in Abilene where he is responsible for operations oversight of the two campuses, including multiple inpatient and outpatient clinical services, facilities and support services, and Sports Medicine and Orthopedic physician clinics.
+He also serves as System VP for business development for the Abilene and Brownwood markets.
+He began his career at Hendrick as a physical therapist before taking roles as the Director of Regional Services, Assistant Vice President of Post-Acute Services and System AVP for business development.
+His dual clinical and operations experience provides him a strong understanding of the relationship between hospital operations and high-quality patient care.

 Canada is an avid learner, earning two Doctorate’s degrees from Texas Tech University Health Sciences Center and a Bachelor’s degree from Angelo State University.
 Canada is also an active member of the Abilene community, where he lives with his wife and three children.
 He serves on the boards and advisory councils for the United Way of Abilene, Texas Midwest Community Network, Adult Protective Services Partners, Big Country Area Health Education Center, and Texas 2-1-1 A Call for Help.
 He is a past recipient of Abilene’s Top 20 under 40 award.

 Dean Cannon, MD, vice president and medical director, health management services, Children’s Medical Center Health Plan, Irving